slavaandrejev/simdtrans/README.md

 transpose2x2x4 %ymm6, %ymm10
 transpose2x2x4 %ymm7, %ymm11
 ```
-Here how the current result would have looked like if we copied registers from `ymm4` to `ymm11`,
+Here is how the current result would have looked if we copied registers from `ymm4` to `ymm11`,

 $$
 \begin{pmatrix}